cvgellhorn/SlimFit/README.md

 Skelappton
 ===========

-A simple mvc based web skeleton framework.
+A simple mvc based php skeleton framework.

 Currently there some parts based on the Zend Framework version 1.12 (http://framework.zend.com/) and the php-router by Rob Apodaca (http://robap.github.com/php-router/).